 This past weekend, we went to the Beijing Opera (above).
 The music utilizes a different scale from ours, and the singing sounds a bit screechy, but the instrumental parts are lovely, and the dancing and acting glorious.
 It's a lot like ballet.
 Beijing or Peking opera-- I hear it called both -- is performed at several theaters and is of course government subsidized.

 We had very good seats near the front of the auditorium, where we were served tea, cakes and fruit-- a performance in and of itself.
 Before the opera begins, the actors apply their makeup publicly, in a little vestibule adjacent the auditorium.
-It's a very different practice from Western Theater, where actors enjoy the privacy of individual dressing rooms and any such observation by spectators is thought to detract from the atmosphere surrounding performance.
+It's a very different practice from Western Theater, where actors enjoy the privacy of individual dressing rooms and any such observation by spectators is thought to detract from

 Above: an actor transforming himself into the "Monkey King."